Zwift Review: Why Is It so Insanely Popular? (2025)

 Zwift Pairing Process

-I recommend using one of these smart bike trainers for Zwift to get the best experience when using Zwift.
-They will calculate your power and adjust the resistance based on the terrain you ride.
+I recommend using one of these smart bike trainers for Zwift to get the best experience.
+They will calculate your power and adjust the resistance based on the terrain you ride on.
+Depending on your bike trainer, these power adjustments are smooth and pretty realistic.

 However, you can use Zwift even with a dumb trainer or rollers.
 You just need a cadence and a speed sensor (so Zwift can calculate your power) OR a power meter.

 PRO TIP: Bike trainer accessories will take your indoor cycling to a new level.
-A fan will keep you cool down, and a trainer mat will protect your floor.
+A fan will keep you cool, and a trainer mat will protect your floor.

 In-App Experience

-I used Zwift mainly for preparation for the next season.
-I took an FTP* test and then enrolled myself in the ‘Active Offseason‘ plan and started training.
+I used Zwift mainly to prepare for the next season.
+I took the Zwift FTP Test, enrolled in the ‘Active Offseason‘ plan, and started training.

 In the end, I finished all 58 workouts except one or two.
 So when I saw the following screen, I felt a sense of accomplishment.